THE CONSTITUTION OF THE ROCHDALE LIGHT ORCHESTRA

 The Society will welcome to membership, as defined in 3 above, and to concerts and all other public events promoted by the Society, all persons irrespective of race, religion, gender, age, disability, or sexual orientation.

-5. OFFICERS AND COMMITTEECOMMITTEE 5 other members shall be elected for one year and be eligible for re-election.
+b) The Officers and other Committee members shall be elected by and outof the Siociety's members at the Annual General Meeting.
+They shall hold office for one year and be eligible for re-election.

 6.2a The terms of these appointments, which, in the case of the Conductor, may include reasonable remuneration, shall be agreed between the Committee and the individual persons concerned,and shall include a statement of the powers in relation to the efficient running of the Orchestra of the Conductor, Assistant Conductor and other Officers of the Society’s Orchestra as applicable in each case.